TinyTrebuchet/cpdb-backend-file/README.md

 # File Common Print Dialog Backend

-This repository contains one of the components Ayush Bansal worked on as part of his Google Summer of Code 2018 project with the Linux Foundation, the complete documentation can be found [here](https://github.com/ayush268/GSoC_2018_Documentation).

 This repository hosts the code for the File **C**ommon **P**rint **D**ialog **B**ackend.
 This backend manages and provides information about printing to a file via the print dialog.

+It contains one of the components Ayush Bansal worked on as part of his Google Summer of Code 2018 project with the Linux Foundation, the complete documentation can be found [here](https://github.com/ayush268/GSoC_2018_Documentation).
+It was improved and adopted to CPDB 2.x by Gaurav Guleria.

 ## Background